Small noise may diversify collective motion in Vicsek model: Introduction

-Moreover, our results have significance in physics and biology.
-We show that the SPP systems will switch infinite times between ordered and disordered states for any noise intensity and population density, which indicates the small noise may break the order of the systems, and then provides a mathematical proof to the viewpoint that the randomness can result in the nonequilibrium systems exhibiting anomalously large fluctuations\cite{Tsimring2014,Keizer1987}.
-Also, this result implies the phase transition of the SPP systems should have new form differing from the traditional senses\cite{Vicsek1995,Czirak1999}.
-Furthermore, to some degree our results can give an explanation to the switches of the group's moving direction and the large fluctuations of order parameter in the locusts experiments for low and middle densities \cite{Buhl2006}, and predict that these phenomena will still exist for high density when the time step grows large enough.
+The results we present here also have significance in regard to physics and biology.
+We show that the Vicsek model switches an infinite number of times between ordered and disordered states for any noise intensity and population density, which indicates that even small noise may break the order of the system; this lends mathematical proof to the concept that randomness can result in non-equilibrium systems exhibiting anomalously large fluctuations \cite{Tsimring2014,Keizer1987}.
+The same result implies that the phase transition of the Vicsek model actually differs in form from the one traditionally assumed \cite{Vicsek1995,Czirak1999}.
+Furthermore, to some degree, our results provide an explanation for switches in group movement direction and large fluctuations of order parameters observed in locust swarm experiments at low and middle population densities \cite{Buhl2006}, and allows us to predict that these phenomena will continue to exist at high population densities when the time step is sufficiently large.

 The rest of the paper is organized as follows: In Section \ref{problem}, we will introduce our model and give some definitions.
-Section \ref{transfer} provides the key method for the analysis of our models.
+Section \ref{transfer} provides a key method to analyze our models.
 The main results under open and periodic boundary conditions are put in Sections \ref{mrs_1} and \ref{mrs_2} respectively.
 In Section \ref{mrs_3} we give a theorem under an assumption.
 Section \ref{sim} provides some simulations, and Section \ref{conclude} concludes this paper with future works.

-\section{Models and Definitions}
+\section{Models and definitions}